 Twelve years after Jemison appeared on TNG, two real-life astronauts appeared on Star Trek: Enterprise: Mike Fincke and Terry Virts.
 And it just so happened that they popped up in “These Are the Voyages...,” the series finale and the last new episode of a Trek TV show until the series premiere of Star Trek: Discovery in 2017.

 April 17, 2015: Fans Also Include the Italian Air Force

 In 2015, an ISS Astronaut displayed her best Janeway cosplay.
 A captain in the Italian Air Force, Samantha Cristoforetti donned the signature Voyager uniform and tweeted out an epic picture that also boasts planet Earth photobombing in the background.

-Joe Bergren is a writer and coordinator for Entertainment Tonight.
+Joe Bergren (he/him) is a writer and coordinator for Entertainment Tonight.
 He’s obsessed with “Star” franchises and retro celebrity scandals, as well as niche topics like his very cool dog.